qualabs/video-headline/CONTRIBUTING.md

 - Python: Necessary for running Django and other Python-based tools.
 - AWS CLI: Useful for configuring and managing AWS services from the command line.

+#### AWS Configuration

+Video Headline requires some IAM roles and permissiones.
+To automate the configuration, there's CDK code to create a Stack with all the requirements.

+To deploy this stack, follow this steps:

+1. Navigate to the infrastructure directory.
+2. Run the command: `yarn cdk deploy AwsConfigurationStack`.

+This deployment will set up:

+- Api User with permissions for:
+  - S3
+  - Sns
+  - MediaConvert
+  - MediaLive
+  - Cloudfront
+  - Cloudwatch
+- Media Convert Role with permissions for:
+  - Api Gateway
+  - S3
+- Media Live Role with permissions for:
+  - MediaLive
+  - Cloudwatch

+#### Set up the application in local environment

+To set up the project locally, follow the instructions provided below.
+For AWS deployment, refer to the README within the Infrastructure folder.

+**Environment Variables:** Add `AWS_MEDIA_CONVERT_ROLE` and `AWS_MEDIA_LIVE_ROLE` with respective ARNs to your Docker Compose file based on your environment (`docker-compose.dev.yml` or `docker-compose.prod.yml`).

 #### Create .env file

 Create a .env file at the root of the project with all the variables defined in the .env-example file and their respective values.

-#### Set up and running the application
+#### Running the application

 Follow these steps to set up and run the application locally:

-1. Create a symbolic link to the appropriate Docker Compose file (`docker-compose.dev.yml` or `docker-compose.prod.yml`) for your environment using `ln -s docker-compose.dev.yml docker-compose.yml`.
+1. Create a symbolic link to the appropriate Docker Compose file (`docker-compose.dev.yml` or `docker-compose.prod.yml`) for your environment using the following command `ln -s docker-compose.dev.yml docker-compose.yml`.
 2. Run `docker-compose up`.
 3. Run `docker exec -it video-hub bash` to access the video-hub container.
 4. Create a superuser for admin access running `python manage.py createsuperuser`.